steebe/steebe.githubpages.io/_posts/2018-07-05-javascript.markdown

 Note that the type coercion being performed is heavily dependent on the _operation_; The values being evaluated and converted are secondary in comparison.

+## Variables & Data Binding
+There are three keywords that represent assigning a value to a variable:
+1. _let_ -
+2. _var_
+3. _const_ - when used in assignment, behaves like _final_ in Java